Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM scripts

+\begin{packed_itemize} \item running CM scripts in an automatically generated container by simply replacing \texttt{cm run script} with \texttt{cm docker script}.
+This reduces the burden on users by eliminating the need to create and manage numerous ad-hoc containers. \item running, recording and replaying experiments (such as benchmarking and optimization) in a more deterministic and reproducible way using \texttt{cm run experiment} and \texttt{cm replay experiment}. \end{packed_itemize}

-I then donated CM4MLOps to MLCommons, set up the Automation and Reproducibility Task Force, and continued extending them or developing the new ones with the help of Arjun Suresh, academia, industry and the community~\cite{cm_scripts,cm_getting_started_guide}:
+After donating CK and CM to MLCommons, I also established the Automation and Reproducibility Task Force~\cite{mlcommons_tf_automation_reproducibility} and led community efforts to extend existing CM scripts or develop new ones to cover the following categories~\cite{cm_scripts,cm_getting_started_guide}: